stfc/PSyclone/doc/user_guide/psyclone_kern.rst

    code may be edited to change this.
  * The generator does not currently recognise 'special' fields that hold geometry information (such as Chi or the face IDs) and these too will all be initialised to unity.
-This is the subject of Issue #1708.
+This is the subject of Issue #1708 (although note that the generated code already permits the caller to supply Chi and/or face IDs).
  * Kernels with operator arguments are not yet supported.
  * Kernels with stencil accesses are not yet supported.